JoshIri360/secure-cipher/README.md

 # Secure Cypher

-Secure Cypher is a web application that leverages hybrid cryptography to provide secure file encryption and decryption.
+Secure Cypher is a web application that leverages hybrid cryptography, utilizing RSA and AES encryption methods to provide secure file encryption and decryption.
 This project was created as a personal endeavor to enhance my knowledge in cryptography and backend development.
 It incorporates React, TypeScript, Vite, and Shadcn for beautifully designed components.

 ## Features